What We Do

 Children in northern Uganda, unlike those in other parts of the country, have been profoundly affected by the ongoing impact of the LRA insurgency in the region.
 The LRA insurgency forced many people to flee their homes and seek refuge in towns due to the constant fear of violence and loss of life.
 This resulted not only in the loss of their homes and heritage but also in the breakdown of families.

-Life skills Empowerment
+Life skills Improvement

 Amid the harsh realities of poverty and hopelessness, children and youth living and working on the streets often find themselves resorting to criminal activities as a desperate means of survival.
 Hashtag Gulu intervenes by providing targeted life and employable skills training in various fields, including carpentry and joinery, hairdressing, tailoring and garment cutting, bricklaying and concrete practice, and agriculture.
 Additionally, we offer valuable mentorship to prepare them for reintegrating into the community and achieving an improved livelihood.